6 Great attractions to visit in Marseille

 Very close to MuCeM, the next destination awaits you: Le Panier.
 This is the oldest part of Marseille where the first people settled down.
 In other words, it’s the historic part of Marseille.
 You will find there narrow alleys, shabby looking buildings and a lot of the old authentic charm of Marseille.
 It’s a place where in the one alley you might find rats, smell of urine, and drugs but just the next street shabby chic boutiques, neat cafés, souvenir shops, and alternative cinemas.

 Actually, Le Panier is like a tiny village amid the pulsating city where the poverty, avant-garde, art, Zeitgeist, Arabian migrants, and old-established Marseillers making this place what it is.

 Meanwhile, Le Panier is not an insider tip anymore.
-Some French are buying apartements at Le Panier and using them as a weekend accommodation.
+According to the rumours, some French are buying apartments at Le Panier and using them as a weekend accommodation.
 This leads to the fact, that Le Panier is turning slightly into a chic and trendy nest for the ones who want to show what they have, so the rumours.

 Visit Marseille’s Basilique “Notre-Dame de la Garde”

 In the vernacular, Notre-Dame de la Garde is called “The good mother”, and it’s a very well sighted landmark of Marseille on the high ground.

 This church is a magnificent construction in the Byzantin style.
 But it’s not as old as someone might expect.
 In the middle ages, at the same place where Notre-Dame de la Garde stands now, there was a wooden chapel.
 This chapel was extended several times, but there was still place just for about 70 persons.

 In the early 16th century, the so-called knight king Francis I of France wanted to use the high ground (whose name is “la Garde”) as a strategic point and erected a fort around the wooden chapel.